Homelite UT09526 - 400 CFM Gas Handheld Blower

-The Homelite UT09526 is a gas-powered handheld leaf blower delivering 400 CFM at 150 MPH.
-It features a 2-cycle 26 cc engine.
+The Homelite UT09526 is a gas-powered handheld leaf blower delivering up to 400 CFM and 150 MPH.
+It features a 2-stroke 26-cc engine.
 (Read full specs)

 Page Content